Tips for people who stammer on using the phone, asking for things in shops, saying your name and more.

 - Focus on what you want to get out of the call, rather than if you stammer or not.
 Did you end the call with the information you wanted?
 Did you get your message across to the other person?
 Focus on that.

 If you use the phone at work, you can ask your employer for 'reasonable adjustments' so that it's less of a worry for you.
-Download the 'Reasonable Adjustments: a guide for employees' document further down this page.
+Download the 'Reasonable Adjustments: a guide for employees' document below.
 See Stammering At Work for more about adjustments.

 Text Relay is a service that allows you to type instead of speaking on the phone.
 Some people might not like the idea of others talking for them.
 But, if you are really struggling to speak on the phone, then Text Relay can help make it more accessible.
 See our article Text Relay service if you stammer to find out how to use it, or visit Ofcom's website.